-Aaron O'Farrell, brother of our Chief Operating Officer Adam O'Farrell, is employed by the Company as the Managing Director of Tax.
+Aaron O'Farrell, brother of our Chief Operating Officer Adam O'Farrell, is employed by the Company as Partner, Corporate Tax.
 In 2020, Mr. O'Farrell received an annualized base salary of \$270,000 and a cash bonus of \$71,000.
 Mr. O'Farrell is also eligible to receive equity and employment benefits available to other similarly situated employees.